 - Disease prevention

 - Sick and urgent visits

-In addition to our primary care services, you have access to lab services from Baystate Reference Laboratories (BRL), located within our building for your convenience.
-We are located within Baystate Health & Wellness Center – Longmeadow, which includes providers from a wide range of specialties if you need additional care.
+In addition to our primary care services, you have access to lab services from Baystate Reference Laboratories (BRL) located within our building for your convenience.

 What Is Internal Medicine?

 Internal medicine often serves as the first step in a patient’s healthcare journey.
-Our providers care for all adults.
+Our family physicians care for all adults.
 You must be at least 18 to see one of our internal medicine providers.

 You’ll have peace of mind knowing a single internal medicine practice is familiar with and caring for all your medical needs.

 We are part of an integrated clinical network that includes specialists, hospitals, home care, laboratory and imaging services.
 If your condition requires that you see a specialist, we can coordinate your care with specialists within our high-quality network.
 All our providers use the same medical records to make your care seamless.

 We are committed to improving your health and wellness, as well as those in our community, by providing quality care in an environment that values: